Lab

 strum031@d.umn.edu

-Projects: Trauma-informed weight lifting with residential youth; Trauma-sensitive yoga and psychotherapy; Trauma-sensitive yoga and dialectical behavioral therapy
+Projects: Embodied radical healing for racial trauma; Prenatal hot yoga; Trauma-informed weight lifting with residential youth; Trauma-sensitive yoga and dialectical behavioral therapy

 Reese Wilcox, a person wearing a multi-colored sweater and dark-wash jeans, sits in a chair in a cafe holding a hot cup of coffee.
 She has chin-length, red hair and European American skin tones.
 There is a white wall with a closed, white door in the background.